merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

 ### Pangenome analysis

-To actually run the pangenomics analysis, we will use the command {% include PROGRAM name="anvi-pan-genome" %}.
+To actually run the pangenomic analysis, we will use the command {% include PROGRAM name="anvi-pan-genome" %}.
 The sole input is the {% include ARTIFACT name="genomes-storage-db" %} and it will generate a new database, called the {% include ARTIFACT name="pan-db" %}:

 ```bash
 # will a few min